 Since it is stated in the catalogue entry above that one of the registers was in leather, it seems highly likely that it is the peau de buffle stop that is referred to here.
 It needs to be pointed out that the peau de buffle register guide had been removed (by Roberto de Regina in 1971?) when the instrument came to me for restoration.
-This meant that the peau de buffle jacks were missing, the lower-manual peau de buffle upper register had been replaced with a blank rectangular bar of South American hardwood and the original peau de buffle upper register guide had been re-used as one of the lower guides.
-But all of this seems irrelevant to the above description since it is totally unclear how the instrument could possibly have had 'two octave stops', since this would create problems of the height of the 8' jacks one of which would have had to have been lowered to pluck the octave strings at a lower level.
-From the surviving jacks and keyboards there is nothing to indicate that either the lower-manual or the upper-manual jacks had been reduced in height in order to operate on the low-level 4' strings.
-It is therefore very doubtful that this part of the description is accurate.

-Copy 2 | Since it is stated in the catalogue entry above that one of the registers was in leather, it seems highly likely that it is the peau de buffle stop that is referred to here.
-It needs to be pointed out that the peau de buffle register guide had been removed (by Roberto de Regina in 1971?) when the instrument came to me for restoration.
 This meant further that the peau de buffle jacks were missing, the lower-manual peau de buffle upper register had been replaced with a blank rectangular bar of South American hardwood, and the original peau de buffle upper register guide had been re-used as one of the lower guides.
 But all of this seems irrelevant to the above description since it is totally unclear how the instrument could possibly have had 'two octave stops', since this would create problems of the height of the 8' jacks one of which would have had to have been lowered to pluck the octave strings at a lower level.
 From the surviving jacks and keyboards there is nothing to indicate that either the lower-manual or the upper-manual jacks had been reduced in height in order to operate on the low-level 4' strings.
 It is therefore very doubtful that this part of the description is accurate.